mtxslv/mtxslv/README.md

   - _I'm a data scientist currently working with data 🗄️ from the Oil & Gas 🛢️ industry.
 My main focus is creating AI models using MLOps methodology._
   - _I find Computer Vision exciting.
 My projects with it can be found in [my Github Webpage](https://mtxslv.github.io/)_
 - 🌱 **What you've been doing lately?**
+  - _I just released my first package.
+If you work with robotic simulation using CoppeliaSim, [check it out](https://github.com/mtxslv/guira)!
   - _I'm currently learning TinyML and Edge AI.
 This means I am learning how to put an AI model inside a thing like Arduino or similar (we usually name these 'constrained devices').
 All the materials I'll be making will be published [here](https://github.com/mtxslv/embedded.ai.mtxslv)._
   - _Besides that, I'll be graduating in Mechatronics Engineering soon (I'm a mechatronics technician already)._
 - ⚡ **Tell me more about you as a person, not as a student or something...**